“Toxic” Mold: Health & Safety Implications To NJ Homeowners

 The mold exposure is a health threat; the water damage causing the mold is a physical threat.

 Mold research is relatively new and the science community is constantly discovering and understanding more about its potential health and safety implications.
 However, Toxicity is not the only major concern when it comes to mold.
 If there is major mold growth in the home, it is a good indicator of more serious underlying issues.
 Continuous mold growth is often the result of a water problem.
-At the first sign of serious water buildup, you should contact a professional water restoration company to dry out the property.
+At the first sign of serious water buildup, you should contact a professional water restoration company in New Jersey to dry out the property.
 A constant water source (ie: leaking, flooding, etc.) is feeding the mold and allowing it to thrive.
 Neglected water problems lead to costly and dangerous property damage.
 While mycotoxin exposure can be dangerous to you and your family’s health, a home with compromised structural support (due to water damage) is simply unsafe for you and your family.
-Call the professionals if you know of a water problem feeding mold in your home.
-A mold professional is trained to identify the causation of mold, and will offer solutions to remedy the problem to prevent the mold from growing back and endangering you and your family once again.
+Call the certified and trained professionals in your South Jersey are if you know of a water problem feeding mold in your home or commercial property.
+A mold professional will have been properly trained to identify the causation of mold, and will offer solutions to remedy the problem to prevent the mold from growing back and endangering you and your family once again.

 When it comes to mold doing the job wrong can result in a costlier future remediation or, worse, serious health implications.

-Finding and removing black mold in New Jersey or any mold for that matter is a daunting and stressful endeavor.
+Finding and removing black mold in Southern New Jersey or any mold for that matter is a daunting and stressful endeavor.
 In some cases, DIY mold removal is sufficient.
 If the mold growth is in a small isolated area on a hard, nonporous surface, it can be easily wiped off with a mild detergent, vinegar solution, or baking soda solution.
-However, if it seems to be a more serious problem, CALL A PROFESSIONAL.
+However, if it seems to be a more serious, widespread problem, CALL A PROFESSIONAL.
 Do not risk cross contamination or worsening the situation by attempting to resolve it on your own.
-If you are unsure whether or not it is mold, contact a professional for a NJ mold inspection.
+If you are unsure whether or not it is mold, contact a licensed mold professional for a mold inspection in your South Jersey home.